FinDockLabs/findock-single-gift-entry/README.md

 ```

 ## Installation

-- make sure your user has permissions to all objects referenced by the components in this repository.
-This includes FinDock permissions and Fundraising permissions.
+First make sure your user has permissions to all objects referenced by the components in this repository.
+This includes FinDock permissions and Fundraising permissions, then use one of the below options to deploy the code.
 - use `sfdx` to deploy a selection of or all components.
 - press the "Deploy to Salesforce" button at the top of this README and then press "Login to Salesforce" in the top right of your screen.
 Please note, the GitHub Salesforce Deploy Tool is provided open source by [andyinthecloud](http://andyinthecloud.com/category/githubsfdeploy/).
 No FinDock support is provided.
 - any other deployment method you prefer.